sokolby/wordpress-laradock/README.md

 Then make installation:

 `./scripts/install-docker-env.sh`

+_This script has a list of options:_
+* `-n|--no-theme-required` do not require wp-content dir exists
+* `-f|--force-reinstall` reinstall, remove laradock folder and perform the whole script again
+* `--skip-wp-install` do not download wordpress itself
+* `--skip-composer-install` do not run composer install anyway
+* `--skip-npm-install` do not run npm install anyway

 Issues:
 * if there is no wp-content folder that means no wordpress at all, so you might loss the path but if you don't and it's just new project from scratch try again with -n option.